wri/gfw-datapump/README.md

 #### Sync Command

-This will attempt to ingest new data for each listed sync type, and will update appropriate analyses if sync was set to true when they were created.
+TThis will attempt to ingest new data for each listed sync type, and will update appropriate analyses if sync was set to true when they were created.

 ```json
 {